AchayoEarnest/travel_kenya_project/README.md

 ## Project Description

-This is a simple website to help tourists or local Kenyans to choose amazing places to visit during vacation or picnic times.
+This is a project to showcase some awesome tourist attraction places to visit in Kenya.
+Its designed in react and uses Mock API server to post and get data.

 ---